stanford-rc/globus.stanford.edu/client/install.md

 instructions.
 The Globus icon <img src="{{ "assets/client/Toolbar Icon.png" |
 relative_url }}" alt="" /> will appear in the toolbar.

+{% include info-box.html
+   icon="arrow-alt-circle-up"
+   header="Keep the box checked"
+   content="From time to time, Globus releases software updates.
+By default, Globus Connect Personal will check for updates, and let you know when new software is available.
+Please do not disable the update check!"
+%}

 You should now go back to the Globus web site, where you will finish configuring your endpoint.